Acquisition Category (ACAT)

 |ACAT IV||(Navy and Marine Corps only) ACAT programs in the Navy and Marine Corps not otherwise designated as ACAT III are designated ACAT IV.
 There are two categories of ACAT IV programs: IVT (Test) and IVM (Monitor).
 ACAT IVT programs require Operational Test and Evaluation (OT&E) while ACAT IVM programs do not.|

-programs as ACAT IAM or ACAT IAC.
-MAIS programs shall not be designated as ACAT II.
+3: The MDA (either the DAE or, if delegated, the DoD Chief Information Officer (CIO) or another designee) will designate MAIS programs as ACAT IAM or ACAT IAC.
+MAIS programs will not be designated as ACAT II.

 AcqLinks and References: